Pellaea stictica

 A pair of Pellaea stictica bugs mating.

 Pellaea stictica is a species of stink bug found in temperate areas of the Western Hemisphere, including North America, South America, and the Caribbean.
-The adults and larvae are both considered edible insects in Mexico.
+The adults and nymphs are both considered edible insects in Mexico.
 This species was first described to science in 1851.
 Its distribution north of Mexico has only recently (as of 2021) extended to California, having previously only been known from Texas.